plone/Products.CMFEditions/doc/old-changelog.rst

   destroyed.
 Fixes http://dev.plone.org/plone/ticket/7334.
   [alecm]

-- Reflect changes in base_edit.cpt asnd edit_macros.pt in r8683 of
+- Reflect changes in base_edit.cpt and edit_macros.pt in r8683 of
   Archetypes: Skip the 'metadata' schema in base_edit, like we used to do it pre-1.5.
 Also, do not render fieldset and legend elements when we're only displaying one fieldset, i.e. the 'default' one.